 If you have a question that does not appear below, please send us an e-mail, and we'll be sure to respond right away!

 The Varsity Band is the 6th man at all Rocket Basketball games.
-Supporting the men's and women's teams with an unbridled enthusiasm, the Varsity Band contributes greatly to the electric Savage Hall atmosphere!
-Auditions are held in the fall for the select 30-piece ensemble.
+Supporting the men's and women's teams with an unbridled enthusiasm, the more than 100 member Varsity Band contributes greatly to the electric Savage Hall atmosphere!
+Auditions are held in the fall for the select 30-piece travel ensemble.
 In addition, any member of the Rocket Marching Band is eligible to play with the Varsity Band.

 Jazz & Percussion Ensembles